solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 data can be stored in a cheaper, offchain location, and only needs to be verified against the onchain hash when accessed.

-The Solana State Compression program uses a Solana State Compression program known as a **concurrent Merkle tree**.
+The Solana State Compression program uses a program known as a **concurrent Merkle tree**.
 A concurrent Merkle tree is a special kind of binary tree that deterministically hashes data, i.e. the same inputs will always produce the same Merkle root.